TerminatorIsGod/CSGORoll-Daily-Rewards-Bot/README.md

 If the program isn't closing itself after 3 minutes then check to see if you are signed into CSGORoll.
 If you are signed in then try swapping pages and then going back to the rewards page.

 ### My internet is really, really slow so the program doesn't work.
 The program should still work no matter how bad your internet since it searches for specific elements on the page and waits for them.
-Create an issue or contact me on Discord: TerminatorIsGod
+Create an issue or join our [discord server]()

 ## How It Works